 The way we think has a big impact on the way we feel.
 And there are a few thoughts which are particularly good at triggering anxiety and stress.
-In this post, you’ll learn about these trigger thoughts and what you can do about them.
+In this post, you’ll learn about thoughts that cause anxiety and what you can do about them.

 The first and most notorious of all: What if?
 For everyone who struggles with excessive worry, this little phrase is at the core of anxiety.
 Thinking What if? leads us to imagine the most unlikely negative scenarios and forces our imagination to face the worst that could happen.